Female Convict Scorpion: Beast Stable

-Female Prisoner Scorpion: Beast Stable (女囚さそり　けもの部屋, Joshū Sasori - Kemonobeya) is a film made by Toei Company in 1973.
+Female Prisoner Scorpion: Beast Stable (女囚さそり けもの部屋, Joshū Sasori Kemonobeya) is a Japanese film made by Toei Company in 1973.

 It is the third in the Female Prisoner Scorpion series, following Female Prisoner #701: Scorpion and Female Prisoner Scorpion: Jailhouse 41 (both 1972).
 The star (Meiko Kaji) and director (Shunya Itō) were paired in all three.

 Plot

 Matsushima, on the run after her escape from prison, is pursued onto a subway train by two police detectives, but escapes after stabbing one and cutting off the other's arm with her knife.
 She is found by Yuki, a young woman who works as a prostitute to survive after her older brother, with whom she is in a sexual relationship, was left mute and brain-damaged by a factory accident.
 Yuki helps Matsushima evade capture and shows her kindness, and the two develop somewhat of a friendship.

 Matsushima finds an apartment and a job as a seamstress, but is targeted by Tanida, a subordinate of a pimp named Kenji Samejima who controls the area's sex trade with his wife Katsu.
 Tanida threatens to turn Matsushima in to the police unless she becomes his woman.
 Matsushima seemingly agrees, but secretly phones Tanida's lover Yae and tells her she is about to "lose her man."
 Yae's intended ambush of Matsushima kills Tanida instead.
 The Samejimas' men abduct Matsushima and bring her before Kenji and Katsu, who recognizes Matsushima as a fellow inmate from her own time in prison.
 She imprisons Matsushima in her cage of pet ravens.

 Shinobu, a pregnant worker at the Samejimas' brothel, is forced by Katsu to have an abortion against her will and dumped, wailing and covered in blood, in a cell next to Matsushima.
 When Matsushima grasps Shinobu's hand through the bars to comfort her, she finds Shinobu still gripping a scalpel from the clinic.
 Yuki, who is pregnant by her brother and considering termination, is abducted from the same clinic and brought before Katsu, who beats her and rapes her with a golf club for not paying protection money.
 Using the scalpel, Matsushima escapes the cage and kills first the clinic doctor, then the gangsters.